duncanbeevers/skunks/README.md

 ## Streaming API

 Rather than setting up the async interaction with the tokenzier manually, it can be operated as a transform stream.
-The input to the stream is a string stream and the output is an stream of token objects.
+The input to the stream is a string stream and the output is a stream of token objects.

 See the html2tokens.js demo for an example of setting up and using the tokenizer stream.